 Think about it.

 Weekly goals and weekly study hours are something you can easily control.
-If your goal is too abstract and beyond your control like “Get ready for my CFA exam”, then you might be setting yourself up for a failure.
-But if your target is “3 FRA readings this week”, it suddenly gets concrete, controllable, and easier to achieve.
+If your goal is too abstract and beyond your control like “Get ready for my CFA exam”, then you might be setting yourself up for failure.
+But if your target is “3 Equity readings this week”, it suddenly gets concrete, controllable, and easier to achieve.